 Yes.
 The admin user of your OBF environment can change the service level subscription.

 After signing up, you will be set up with an environment at the Premium level.
-After the trial period you will have the option to purchase a permanent subscription at either the Premium or Basic level.
-If you choose neither, you will become a Free level customer.
+After the trial period you will have the option to purchase a permanent subscription at either the Premium or Basic level straight from our online store.
+If you are interested in the Enterprise subscription, please contact us through our contact form here.
+If you don’t choose any of these, you will become a Free level customer.
 You will also be able to delete your environment and deactivate your account with Open Badge Factory.

 This text will appear as a footnote in a badge criteria page, if we can verify that at least the issuer organisation OBF environment’s admin belongs to the organisation she or he is representing.
-Becoming a verified issuer is possible only at the Premium level, it is not a default status.
-The admin user must apply for verification and comply with our verification process.
+Becoming a verified issuer is possible only at the Premium level and up, it is not a default status.

 Open Badges is an open standard developed by the Mozilla Foundation to recognise, validate and demonstrate learning that happens anywhere.
 Open Badges are digital credentials, created and issued by organisations such as schools, vocational organisations, companies and employers for their students, members, staff, clients or partners.

 It unlocks a world of possibilities especially for recognition and validation of informal and lifelong learning and as a standard it has been adopted worldwide by an increasing number of organisations and learners.

 Open Badge Factory is an Open Badge management system that provides a centralised and simplified quality framework for Open Badges.
 It’s a cloud-based platform that provides the tools your organisation needs to implement and manage a meaningful, consistent and sustainable badge system that will build your reputation over time.

 With Open Badge Factory you can avoid the fragmentation of your badge system in several platforms.
 You can manage who in your organisation is authorised to create badges and who is allowed only to issue them.
 You will also get detailed reports on how your badges have been for example received among other criteria.